-- 6.16.5 In all cases it is therefore essential that any formal request for health records are sent to the appropriate team handling the request immediately, and that any formal request for staff records are sent to the Human Resources department immediately. - 6.16.6 Where further information/clarification has been requested but has not been received after 3 months from the date of the request, the record of the request on Datix should be closed.
+- 16.4 Where an application concerns access to records or parts of records of a deceased person (made under the Access to Health Records Act 1990) that were made in the 40-day period immediately preceding the date of application, access must be given within 21 days.
+Where the access concerns information all of which was recorded more than 40 days before the date of application, access must be given within 30 days. - 16.5 In all cases it is therefore essential that any formal request for health records is sent to the appropriate team handling the request immediately, and that any formal request for staff records are sent to the Human Resources department immediately. - 16.6 Where further information/clarification has been requested but has not been received after 3 months from the date of the request, the record of the request on Datix should be closed.

-6.17 Charges for Release of the Record
+17. Charges for Release of the Record